 But seek first His kingdom and His righteousness, and all these things will be provided to you. – Matthew 6:33

 So, praying the word of God over your life helps to keep first things first.

 Also, the things that we pray about often become the things we care about.
 I believe this is why God tells us to pray for our enemies.
 As we pray for them our hearts and attitude towards them begin to change.

 In the same way, as we pray scripture, our hearts are molded to care more for the things of God’s kingdom.

-As we pray scripture back to the Lord we are hiding these truths in our hearts.
+As we pray the Word of God back to Him we are hiding these truths in our hearts.
 I’ve found that the scriptures I pray are the ones the Lord will place in my mind throughout my day and interactions with others.

 Scripture is much easier to memorize the more we meditate on specific verses and allow them to renew our minds.

 We are transformed by the renewing of our minds.
 We renew our minds as we meditate on and memorize His word.
-When we pray scripture not only are we engaging in that which brings God’s power and resources into our circumstances (prayer), but we are also allowing His Word to renew, change, and transform our minds!
+When we pray the Word of God not only are we engaging in that which brings God’s power and resources into our circumstances, but we are also allowing His Word to renew, change, and transform our minds!